RANDCorporation/value-of-env-surveillance/README.md

 **Supplementary Appendix**

-*Model Implementation*
+*Implementation*

-- [] Implement c19model R6 class for the odin model [Pedro]
+- [x] Implement c19model R6 class for the odin model [Pedro]
-- [] Implement first version of a multi-jurisdiction stochastic model [Pedro]
+- [x] Implement first version of a multi-jurisdiction stochastic model [Pedro]
 - [] Implement NPIs on the multi-jurisdiction model.
 [Pedro]
+- [] Test lagged NPI control suggested by Henry [Pedro]

-POssible tasks:
+Possible tasks:
 - [] Implement testing and wastewater surveillance explicitly (it is unclear if that will be useful.
 It might be useful we we impose a testing constraint, but it may have a negligible effect during the onset of a surge).

 *Model Inputs*

 - [] Create table of model parameters following Laura's document.
 Find References whenever appropriate.
 This table should be read into the model appendix file.
+[Jing]
 - [] Code mobility matrix creation using Derek's mobility information.
+[Jing]

 ## Code Dependencies